jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 #### Support Group

 My Singaporean friends have helped me settle in and lent me some USD.
 I sought advice from my Singaporean friends for much of the content above.
+You can express appreciation to your friends by signing up for their referrals (Chase and Robinhood for example).

 As a fresh graduate, a support group is important.
 You share knowledge and information with each other and grow together.
 If your company is mostly remote, you need to create these interactions.